Armidon1/Obsidian-University/University/Magistrale/Cybersecurity/6 CFU/1 -  Introduction.md

   - Perform a simple block-based count

-How to obtain frequencies
+How to obtain frequencies:

----

-# Slide 17

-## Frequency analysis(simplified)

-17

-Clean encrypted text
+- Clean encrypted text

-Normalize casing (all lowercase or uppercase)
+- Normalize casing (all lowercase or uppercase)

-Compute basic frequencies
+- Compute basic frequencies

-Count the frequency of each individual character
+- Count the frequency of each individual character

----

-# Slide 18

-## Frequency analysis(simplified) (2)

-18

-Use known frequency profiles from major languages
+- Use known frequency profiles from major languages ![[Pasted image 20251030201454.png]]

-Try aligning the most frequent letters of the encrypted text to each of these and see which language yields the most plausible results
+- Try aligning the most frequent letters of the encrypted text to each of these and see which language yields the most plausible results

 ---